Twisted Magnon Frequency Comb and Penrose Superradiance

 \emph{tMFC}.---To verify the above tMFC picture, we perform full micromagnetic simulations using MUMAX3 \cite{Vansteenkiste2014}.
 We consider a circular ferromagnetic disk of diameter $2R=300$ nm and thickness $d=5$ nm (if not stated otherwise), as indicated in Fig. \ref{fig1}(a).
-Magnetic parameters of permalloy are used in simulations: $A=13$ $\mathrm{pJ/m}$, $M_s=8.6\times10^{5}$ $\mathrm{A/m}$, and the Gilbert damping constant $\alpha=0.01$.
-The initial vortex sate is the counterclockwise in-plane curling magnetization around the upward core.
-To characterize the intrinsic spectrum of the vortex state, we applied a sinc-function field $\mathbf{h}(t)=h_{0}\mathrm{sinc}(\omega_{c}t)\hat{x}$ with amplitude $h_{0}=10$ mT and cutoff frequency $\omega_{c}/2\pi=20$ GHz.
-The results obtained from the fast Fourier transform (FFT) of $\delta m_{z}$ averaged over the whole disk are plotted in Fig. \ref{fig1}(b).
+Magnetic parameters of permalloy are used in simulations \cite{Suppl}.
+To characterize the intrinsic spectrum of the vortex, we applied a sinc-function field $\mathbf{h}(t)=h_{0}\mathrm{sinc}(\omega_{c}t)\hat{x}$ with amplitude $\mu_0h_{0}=10$ mT and cutoff frequency $\omega_{c}/2\pi=20$ GHz.
+Results obtained from the fast Fourier transform (FFT) of $\delta m_{z}$ averaged over the whole disk are plotted in Fig. \ref{fig1}(b).
 Three main peaks are found at 0.18, 6.11, and 6.74 GHz, which correspond to the gyrotropic, and twisted spin-wave ($l=\mp1$) modes, respectively.
 A weak frequency-doubling effect of the gyrotropic mode is also observed at 0.36 GHz.